GetDKAN/dkan/docs/components/dataset/usage.rst

 ------------------------------------

-DKAN’s data publishing model is based on the [concept of datasets and resources](/dkan-documentation/dkan-overview/what-dataset-what-resource).
+DKAN’s data publishing model is based on the [concept of `datasets <../../introduction/catalog-basics.html#dataset>`_ and `resources <../../introduction/catalog-basics.html#resource>`_].
 A dataset is a container for one or more resources; a resource is the actual “data” being published, such as a CSV table, a GeoJSON data file, or a TIFF aerial image.

-The dataset and resource content types in DKAN are provided by the `DKAN Dataset module <https://github.com/NuCivic/dkan_dataset>`_.
+The dataset and resource content types in DKAN are provided by the `DKAN Dataset module <https://github.com/NuCivic/dkan/tree/7.x-1.x/modules/dkan/dkan_dataset>`_.

 In our example, we’ll be adding a dataset with Wisconsin polling places to a DKAN site.
 The data may look familiar; it's one of the sample datasets provided with DKAN upon installation.

 Step 1: Create the Dataset
 **************************

-By default, only authenticated (“logged-in”) users can add new Datasets and Resources to a DKAN website.
-Once logged in, we can use the "Add Dataset" link in the main navigation bar.
-Depending on your user permissions, you may have access to the administration menu; in that case, you may also navigate to Content » Add Content » Dataset link to access the “Create Dataset” form.
+By default, only authenticated (“logged-in”) users can add new Datasets and Resources to a DKAN website.The default DKAN user permissions allows Site managers, Editors, and Content Creators access to the administration menu.
+From here a user may navigate to the Content » Add Content » Dataset link to access the “Create Dataset” form.

 The Dataset is the container for the actual data resource files and contains basic information about the data, such as title, description, category tags, and license.
 Once we’ve entered information about the data, we can click the “Next: Add data” button to begin adding data.